 Social Studies and History

 The goal of the History Department is to empower young women to be critical thinkers, powerful writers and thoughtful citizens.
 Our students gain an understanding and appreciation of their own, and other, cultures by studying the past and its effects on the present and future.
 History is taught as an interdisciplinary subject, integrating art, literature, music and science.
-Instruction is enhanced through the use of primary sources, computer programs, classroom simulations, debates and field trips.
+Instruction is enhanced through the use of primary sources, technology integration, classroom simulations, debates and field trips.
 Study and organizational skills are reinforced through research projects, written reports, and classroom presentations.

 Fifth Grade: Social Studies